SearchRule

 Both scores are equally weighted.

 Ranked search will be overridden if a sortBy rule is set.
-If you want to use ranked search, you'll need to enable ignoreSortByRulesWhileSearchRuleIsActive in your configuration objet.
+If you want to use both ranked search and sortBy rules, you'll need to enable ignoreSortByRulesWhileSearchRuleIsActive in your configuration object.

 Custom search algorithms